necmigunduz/ny-article/README.md

 # Project 1: Positioning and Floating Elements

 > Recreation of New York Times article.
+The Article is shortened in this project for simplifying our work.

 ![image](./project-1-screenshot.jpg)